RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Custom hardware and software must be developed in a controlled environment, and the development process must be defined and documented.
 This requirement does not apply to commercial off-the-shelf hardware or software.

-- The CA hardware and software, including the VME hypervisor, must be dedicated to operating and supporting the CA (i.e., the systems and services dedicated to the issuance and management of certificates).
+- The CA hardware and software, including all system software layers, must be dedicated to operating and supporting the CA (i.e., the systems and services dedicated to the issuance and management of certificates).
 There must be no other applications, hardware devices, network connections, or component software installed that are not parts of the CA operation, administration, monitoring and security compliance of the system.
-Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs.
-In a VME, a single hypervisor may support multiple CAs and their supporting systems, provided all systems have comparable security controls and are dedicated to the support of the CA.
+CA hardware and system software layers may support multiple CAs and their supporting systems, provided all systems have comparable security controls and are dedicated to the support of the CA in compliance with this CP.

-- If a CA operates in a VM, all VM systems in that VMS must operate in the same security zone as the CA.

 - Proper care must be taken to prevent malicious software from being loaded onto the CA equipment.
 All applications required to perform the operation of the CA must be obtained from documented sources.